 Bypass navigation bar

 Are you interested in a rewarding, challenging and fast-paced medical field that will always have job openings?
-One where you can truly make a difference in people’s lives in their time of greatest need?
-Consider a career in emergency medicine as an EMT or paramedic!
+One where you can make a difference in people’s lives?
+More than ever, the field of emergency medicine needs trained personnel for a wide variety of career paths right now.

 The biggest differences between emergency medical technicians and paramedics are the training and the scope of what they are allowed to do.
 EMTs usually receive from 150 to more than 230 hours of training, while paramedics receive around 1,000 hours of training.